Overview of the main changes since the previous report update

 Eligibility and procedure

-• Ukraine Family Scheme: persons eligible under this scheme had to be joining a family member or an extended family member which had to be a UK citizen or have settled, EEA pre-settled status or beneficiary of refugee status/humanitarian protection.
-Non-Ukrainians can only benefit from this scheme insofar as they are immediate family members for another applicant who is Ukrainian.
-There is no fee for the visa.
+• Ukraine Family Scheme: persons eligible under this scheme had to be joining a family member or an extended family member who had to be a UK citizen or have settled, EEA pre-settled status or beneficiary of refugee status/humanitarian protection.
+Non-Ukrainians could only benefit from this scheme insofar as they were immediate family members for another applicant who is Ukrainian.
+There was no fee for the visa.
+The scheme was closed without advance notice on 19 February 2024.

-• Homes for Ukraine: this programme aimed to match Ukrainian applicants and their immediate family (which may be Ukrainian or of another nationality) with UK based individual sponsors, or the Scottish or Welsh government was sponsors.
-The visa did not entail a fee.
-Persons had to apply from outside the UK.
-A specific procedure was foreseen to enable unaccompanied minors to apply in safe conditions, although from June to August no new unaccompanied minors could apply.
+• Homes for Ukraine: this programme aims to match Ukrainian applicants and their immediate family (who may be Ukrainian or of another nationality) with UK based individual sponsors who, since 19 February 2024, must be British citizens or have permanent residence in the UK.
+The visa does not entail a fee.
+People have to apply from outside the UK.

 Rights associated with status